Xetera/Alexa-Whatsapp/README.md

 * The script must be running with an instance of firefox open at all times which makes it very difficult to host the script in a server.

+* Unlikely that you will ever reach this limit but the cleverbot API has a 5000 call limit.

 ## TODO:
 - [ ] Convert to an event-based system than an infinite while loop for checking messages.